 DMATCR controls enabling or disabling of output from the DMAC transfer end pin.
 A port can be set for output automatically, and a transfer end signal output, by setting the appropriate bit.

-In short address mode, the TEND pin is only available for channel B. The transfer end signal indicates the transfer cycle in which the transfer counter has become 0 regardless of the transfer source.
-Note however that the transfer end signal exceptionally indicates the transfer cycle in which the block counter has become 0 in block transfer mode.
+The TEND pin is available only for channel B in short address mode.
+Except for the block transfer mode, a transfer end signal asserts in the transfer cycle in which the transfer counter contents reaches 0 regardless of the activation source.
+In the block transfer mode, a transfer end signal asserts in the transfer cycle in which the block counter contents reaches 0.

 Bit Bit Name Initial Value R/W Description

 7, 6 All 0 Reserved

 These bits are always read as 0 and cannot be modified.

 5 TEE1 0 R/W Transfer End Enable 1

-Enables or disables transfer end pin 1 (TEND1) output.
+Enables or disables transfer end pin 1 ($\overline{\text{TEND1}}$) output.

 0: TEND1 pin output disabled

 1: TEND1 pin output enabled

 4 TEE0 0 R/W Transfer End Enable 0

-Enables or disables transfer end pin 0 (TEND0) output.
+Enables or disables transfer end pin 0 ($\overline{\text{TEND0}}$) output.

-0: TENDO pin output disabled
+0: TEND0 pin output disabled

 1: TEND0 pin output enabled

-3 0 Reserved
+3 All 0 Reserved

 to 0 These bits are always read as 0 and cannot be modified.